ysndr/MSc-Thesis/chapter/background.md

 Language servers are today's standard of integrating support for programming languages into code editors.
 Initially developed by Microsoft for the use with their polyglot editor Visual Studio Code^[https://code.visualstudio.com/] before being released to the public in 2016 by Microsoft, RedHat and Codeenvy, the LSP decouples language analysis and provision of IDE-like features from the editor.
 Developed under open source license on GitHub^[https://github.com/microsoft/language-server-protocol/], the protocol allows developers of editors and languages to work independently on the support for new languages.
-If supported by both server and client, the LSP now supports more than 24 language features^[https://microsoft.github.io/language-server-protocol/specifications/specification-current/] including code completion, code navigation facilities, contextual information such as types or documentation, formatting, and more
+If supported by both server and client, the LSP now supports more than 24 language features^[https://microsoft.github.io/language-server-protocol/specifications/specification-current/] including code completion, code navigation facilities, contextual information such as types or documentation, formatting, and more.

 ### JSON-RPC